Our woman wood carving tutorial offers a few challenges to help raise your carving game.

 Draw a third line that is 2 1/2-inches (6.4 cm) from the bottom to mark the bottom of the woman’s head (photo 1).

 Set up the head by reserving wood for the nose (photo 6) and ears (photos 7,8).
-We use our triangle-by-triangle nose carving technique, which makes it easy to carve a well-proportioned nose.
+We use our triangle-by-triangle nose carving technique—which makes it easy to carve a well-proportioned nose—on your woman wood carving.

 Also, mark where you will separate wood for the woman’s head scarf on the back (photo 9).